 |7.||Examples of evaporation include evaporative coolers, drying of wet clothes, etc.||Examples of condensation include dew on the grass, visible breadth during winters, etc.|

-From the above evaporation vs condensation tabular form, you got the exact overview of these two.
+From the above difference between evaporation and condensation tabular form, you got the exact overview of these two.
 However, in order to get to know them in detail, let us try to understand both of them in a detailed format.
 Keep reading!

 What is evaporation?